 A good, well-rounded warm-up will enable you to perform at your best and get you mentally focused as well.
 Effectively warming up for the bench press will also increase your core temperature and prime your nervous system to press powerfully and decisively, especially with heavier loads.

 Your warm-up routine should be tailored to your personal needs, but a good place to start is with some brief dynamic stretching and movement drills.
-For example, you can perform shoulder circles to loosen up your shoulders before grabbing a resistance band for some pull-aparts.
+For example, you can perform shoulder circles to warm up your shoulders before grabbing a resistance band for some pull-aparts.

 You can also weave in some soft tissue work, such as rolling your back over a foam roller to help open your thoracic spine up, which may help you get into a more comfortable arch position before you lift.